Mid-Year Climbing Safety Standards Updates

 • All activities must be supervised.

-• The level of supervision must be commensurate with the inherent risk of the activity.
+• The type of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

-• A teacher must accompany students to the swimming area and be present at the swimming area during the activity.
+• A Teacher must accompany students to the swimming area and be present at the swimming area during the activity.

-• Water safety supervisors/lifeguards must not swim while supervising swimming activities.
+• Water Safety Supervisors/Lifeguards must not swim while supervising swimming activities.

 Supervision Ratios